frozenfoxx/frozenfoxx.github.io/_posts/2023-07-20-proxmox-cloud-init-template.md

  - qemu
 ---

 Creating a cloud-init template on Proxmox isn't a complicated process but can be a little inscrutable.
-This set of steps from the command line (CLI) will give you a ready-to-use QEMU template of Ubuntu Jammy with the guest agent for Proxmox installed:
+This set of steps from the command line (CLI) will give you a ready-to-use QEMU template of Ubuntu Lunar with the guest agent for Proxmox installed:

 ```shell
 cd /opt/images